Godzilla vs. Kong (Image: Warner Bros)

 Lawrence Zalasky & the VFX Oscar his team won for Blade Runner 2049.

 It’s not too late to pursue your passion for studying and working in visual effects.
-Expanding your technical skills with one of our visual effects courses is a great way to start.
+Expanding your technical skills with one of our film and games courses is a great way to start.

-Not only will you gain hands-on experience, but our advanced courses also focus on helping you develop quality work to add to your portfolio for prospective employers.
-And if you’re enrolled in one of our 9-month courses you’ll receive additional one-on-one career support in the form of portfolio reviews and interview preparation from CG Spectrum's Career Development Manager Maxine Schnepf.
+Not only will you gain hands-on experience, but our degrees and diplomas also focus on helping you develop quality work to add to your portfolio for prospective employers.
+You’ll also receive additional one-on-one career support in the form of portfolio reviews and interview preparation from CG Spectrum's career development team.

-When considering changing to a career in VFX just remember - your work should speak for you, not your age!
+When considering changing to a creative career in film and games just remember-your work should speak for you, not your age!